Housing Benefit helps pay your rent if you are a tenant. You could be entitled to Housing Benefit but are not receiving it.

 Can I claim it?

-- If you have someone living with you, for example a grown-up son or daughter, who is expected to contribute to the rent, an amount will usually be deducted from your Housing Benefit.
+If you have someone living with you, for example an adult son or daughter, who is expected to contribute to the rent, an amount will usually be deducted from your Housing Benefit.
 This amount depends on their circumstances.

-- After Universal Credit has been rolled out, people over State Pension age will get help with rent payments through Pension Credit rather than making a separate claim for Housing Benefit.
-If you own your home and you’re eligible for help with paying your mortgage interest, you will continue to get this as part of your Pension Credit.
+After Universal Credit has been rolled out, people over State Pension age will get help with rent payments through Pension Credit rather than making a separate claim for Housing Benefit.

 Contact the Northern Ireland Housing Executive to claim.
 You may be able to apply online, by telephone or by completing a form.